yoyoberenguer/SoundServer/README.md

 # Panning mode:
 # Panning is the distribution of a sound signal into a new stereo or multi-channel sound field
 # change panning for all sounds being played on the mixer.
-# Load a sound without panning mode (panning_ = False)
+# Load a sound without panning mode enable (panning_ = False)

 SND.play(sound1, 0, volume_=1.0, panning_=False)

 # Panning mode enabled.
-# When panning is selected you must also defined the sound location on the display (here 400 pixels),
+# When panning is selected you must also defined the sound location of a sprite explosion or
-# otherwise the middle of the display will be choosen by default.
+# sound effect on your screen (here 400 pixels in our example).
+# Default location is the screen centre.
+# Please see section panning a sound for more details and explanation on how to pan a sound
+# right left and vice versa.

 SND.play(sound1, 0, volume_=1.0, panning_=True, x_=400)